alvinbhou/Interactive-Social-TV-Service/README.md

 ## Features
 ### Launcher
 ![](https://i.imgur.com/CSltuML.png)
 Redesigned clean and simple launcher offers a better user experience than the original MStart TV.
-You can switch between APPS through hand gestures.
+You can switch between Apps through hand gestures.

 ### Smart TV Viewer

 #### History and Bookmarks
 ![](demo/bookmark.gif)

-Easy to access your favorate channels and past history.
+Easy to access your favorite channels and past history.

 #### Notification and Recommendation
 ![](https://i.imgur.com/QdBFOSb.png)
-While watching TV, all your social media notifications will show on screen so that you don;t have to check your phone once a minute.
+While watching TV, all your social media notifications will show on screen so that you don't have to check your phone once a minute.
 Moreover, you can share your thoughts about the channel you are current watching to your social media with just a click.

 Through recording users' watching history, our model will recommend the channels that you are most likely to be interested in.